pogorely/ALICE/README.md

 For this VJ-combination we have no significant results in day 0 timepoint, and 34 significant hits in day 15 timepoint.

 Note, that for demo purposes we run it on 1 core with 10 iterations (0.5 mln sequences in each iteration) for generative probability estimation simulation.
 Total number of simulated TCR sequences (both inframe and out-of-frame) in this case is 5 million.
-In paper(link) we used 200 mln simulated sequences for each VJ-class, and this takes a lot of time.
+In [paper](https://www.biorxiv.org/content/early/2018/07/23/375162) we used 200 mln simulated sequences for each VJ-class, and this takes a lot of time.

 ## Input file format
 Algorithm operates on R dataset with following mandatory columns: